Francis Barton Gummere: Child ballads

-Both Francis James Child and his successor Kittredge gathered about themselves a group of students to assist in and continue the study of the ballads.
+Both Francis James Child and his successor George Lyman Kittredge gathered about themselves a group of students to assist in and continue the study of the ballads.
 While a student at Harvard, Gummere assisted Child in their compilation.
 He later wrote two books which were based upon this collaboration.

 His first was Old English Ballads, which he dedicated to Child as "the teacher who has taught a host of pupils to welcome honest work in whatever degree of excellence, and of the friend who never failed to help and encourage the humblest of his fellows."
-In the Preface, Gummere acknowledged Child's review of the publisher's proof sheets for his book's Glossary, and acknowledged George Lyman Kittredge's review of the proof sheets of the Introduction, Glossary, and Notes.
+In the Preface, Gummere acknowledged Child's review of the publisher's proof sheets for his book's Glossary, and acknowledged Kittredge's review of the proof sheets of the Introduction, Glossary, and Notes.
 Gummere's selection was intended as a representative sampling from the Child ballads.
 It was in this book that Gummere introduced his concept of the communal composition of ballads as primitive "poetry which once came from the people as a whole, from the compact body as yet undivided by lettered or unlettered taste, and represents the sentiment neither of individuals nor of a class."

 In his second book, The Popular Ballad, Gummere described in detail his proposal for ballad evolution, which was based upon changes in structure and form.
 The classification ranges from the primitive to the epic: